ogobrecht/ogobrecht.com/content/posts/2017/revealjs-dokuwiki-plug-in/index.md

 Ottmar

-P.S.: In the meantime I switched complete to Markdown and [Jekyll][5], a static site generator - but this is another story for another post ...
+PS: In the meantime I switched complete to Markdown and [Jekyll][5], a static site generator - but this is another story for another post ...

 [1]: https://www.dokuwiki.org
 [2]: http://pandoc.org